Ynn/selfstar/exercises/follow-me.md

 <u>Question 3 - Using the dimmer lights</u>: You will now manage a new type of device called dimmer light.
 The specification of dimmer lights is given in iCASA documentation.
-Every Dimmer Lights use the fr.liglab.adele.icasa.device.light.DimmerLight interface.
+Each dimmer light use the fr.liglab.adele.icasa.device.light.DimmerLight interface.

-Modify the application to switch on (0%) and off(100%) the Dimmer Lights (as well as the binary lights) when the user is moving.
+Modify the application to switch on (0%) and off(100%) the dimmer lights (as well as the binary lights) when the user is moving.

 Modify your script so add some dimmer lights in the different rooms.
 Example :
 {code lang=xml}